yazz/VisualJS/README.md

 ### When will full Postgres realtime support be available?
-The realtime support for Coils is based around the Meteor.js realtime system in that Coils uses a clientside cache connected to a server which contains the full data for each connected client.
-Meteor.js uses a client side cache called MiniMongo which gets updates from the MongoDb server by uses Mongo Oplog tailing to get changes from the Mongo database.
+The realtime support for Coils is based around the pinciples of the Meteor.js realtime system.
+Just like Meteor, Coils also uses a clientside cache connected to a server which contains the full data for each connected client.

+With Meteor.js it uses a client side cache called MiniMongo which gets updates from the MongoDb server by uses Mongo Oplog tailing to get changes from the Mongo database.
 The first version of Coils realtime database support will use triggers on the database to detect when changes are made.